madslug17/AgeofAshes/Session_Notes.md

 Quintino enters the room and is imeediately defensive.
 He says Amera did something out of line and he is here to explain, we kick him out.
 We say Amera wrote to Elidir.
 Greta says Amera was upset The Posandi Bros lost out on the rennovation business.
 Greta didn't know she would go that far.
 Greta says we should reign in our focus on protecting the town.
 Trini says she trusts us.

-Hal says the Iudara is bridged by a demiplane.
+Hal says the Aiudara is bridged by a demiplane.
 He thinks he has a solution to fix the gates once they are physically repaired.

 We invite Quintino back in.
 He assures us Amera acted on her own behalf.
 She recently left town and he had no idea of her actions.
 He will happily relinquish his position on the town council and he will gladly answer any questions we have.
 He says the closest town is Elidir, so Amera could have fled to there, but is unsure.
 A faction of eight left Posandi Bros with Amera.
 They were worried about future work loss.
 Mo' brings up that there were supplies at Posandi Bros. forensically matching that found at the citadel.
 He postulates that Amera could've been doing devilry there for awhile and knows that Amera has had interest in the occult.
 He also states workers of The Posandi Bros have made trips to the citadel as well.
 Mo' says that Greta should nominate an independant party to go through the documents, manifests, and accounts to figure out how long Amera has been doing this.
 She agrees, and as Quinntino steps down, Greta needs another council member.
 Mo' nominates Warble of the Bramblebashers, and Trini agrees.
 We then get 75GP from Greta's assistant, Sheila to fund our adventures.